The Hardy Boys: The Hidden Theft

 The Hardy Boys: The Hidden Theft (originally to be titled The Hardy Boys: The Tower Treasure) is the first title in The Hardy Boys PC game series created by JoWood Productions and The Adventure Company.
 It was based on The Tower Treasure, the first book in the book series.
 The game was released September 30, 2008.
-A sequel was made called The Hardy Boys: The Perfect Crime; this Hidden Object game was critically panned.
+A sequel was made called The Hardy Boys: The Perfect Crime; this game was critically panned.